openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-snapshot.md

 ## SnapshotClass with Snapsize Parameter

-Using SnapshotClass `snapSize` parameter we can configure the snapshot size for persistent volumes where `snapSize` can be configure as a percentage or a absolute value.
+Using the SnapshotClass `snapSize` parameter we can configure the snapshot size for persistent volumes where `snapSize` can be configured as a percentage or an absolute value.

-In this case whether volume is thin provisioned or thick provisioned, driver will create a thick snapshot with size as `snapSize` mentioned in the `SnapshotClass`.
+In this case, whether the volume is thin provisioned or thick provisioned, the driver will create a thick snapshot with size as `snapSize` mentioned in the `SnapshotClass`.

 - SnapshotClass with `snapSize` parameter as a percentage(%) value: